iiasa/Condor_run_R/README.md

 By passing the job number to the main script of the job, each job in the run can customize the calculation, e.g. by selecting one out of a collection of scenarios.

+**Beware:** only after completing step 3 can a further parallel submission be performed.
+The script notifies you thereof as follows:

+`Run "test" has been submitted, it is now possible to submit additional runs while waiting for it to complete.`

+The submit script enforces this by using the bundle as a lock file until step 3 completes.
+If you abort the script or an error occurs before then, you will need to remove the bundle to free the lock.
+The script will throw an explanatory error until you do.

 ## Troubleshooting
 When you cannot submit jobs, ensure that:
+- You have reviewed the output of the submit script for causes and solutions.
 - You have obtained access to the Condor cluster from the cluster administrator.
 - You stored the necessary credentials via `condor_store_cred add`:
   * Type `condor_store_cred add` on the command line and, when prompted, enter your login password to allow Condor to schedule jobs as you.